-Allie and Sam, have been married for a year and a half and live in Halifax, Nova Scotia.
-They started their family planning process in December 2019 and faced serious delays in starting their fertility treatments due to the COVID-19 pandemic.
+Family planning is an exciting time, but it can also be a roller coaster for many couples, particularly for same-sex couples.
+Allie and Sam are married and live in Halifax, Nova Scotia.
+They started their family planning process in December 2019 and faced serious delays in starting fertility treatments due to the COVID-19 pandemic.

-Sam: So I always wanted to be a mom, I’ve known since I was a little kid.
+Sam: So I always wanted to be a mom; I’ve known since I was a little kid.
 It’s just something that’s in my soul.
-I love children so much and it was a non-negotiable when it came to relationships for serious relationships.
-I only wanted a partner that also wanted children because it was so important to me.
+I love children so much and it was a non-negotiable when it came to serious relationships.
+I only wanted a partner who also wanted children because it was so important to me.

 Allie: There’s only one clinic in our province.
 So we didn’t really have a local option to shop around for a clinic that was a better fit or a shorter waitlist.

 We had a consult with a clinic that we really liked.
-They called us right after our appointment to let us know that the border between the US and Canada is shutting and we don’t know when it’s going to reopen.
+They called us right after our appointment to let us know that the border between the US and Canada was shutting and they didn’t know when it was going to reopen.
 So then we were really frustrated because there was nothing we could do at that point.
 It’s a global pandemic, but there was a little bit of a silver lining.
-Because our clinic here had to shut down in person appointments, they were able to get through more of their waitlist faster.
+Because our clinic here had to shut down in-person appointments, they were able to get through more of their waitlist faster.
 In April, we got off the waitlist and started our process.
-The testing took a long time, we ended up doing all different testing from April until September when we finally were able to start our IUIs.
+The testing took a long time—we ended up doing all different testing from April until September when we finally were able to start our IUIs.

-Allie: We did three IUIs in October, November and December and sadly they were unsuccessful.
+Allie: We did three IUIs in three months, and sadly they were unsuccessful.
 From the start, we were really drawn to IVF.
-We didn’t want to do IUIs but the clinic suggested, why don’t you try there, it’s cheaper.
-It’s less invasive.
+We didn’t want to do IUIs but the clinic suggested, ‘Why don’t you try there?
+It’s cheaper.
+It’s less invasive.’
 So we were sort of convinced by them.

 Sam: Then we decided we would move on to IVF.
-So in December, we made the decision that we would start the IVF process.
-It took a little bit of time to get started, just because you’re always waiting on a cycle day, I feel like it when it comes to trying to conceive.
+We made the decision that we would start the IVF process.
+It took a little bit of time to get started, just because it feels like you’re always waiting on a cycle day when it comes to trying to conceive.
 It’s always like, ‘Oh, we have to wait for the next one to get started.’

-Allie: I think just giving yourself more time and, and like being a little bit easier on yourself.
-Right from the start.
+Allie: I think just giving yourself more time and being a little bit easier on yourself, right from the start.
 I feel like I was rushing things and just feeling like we needed to do everything we possibly could to make this work.
 It all goes kind of back to patience and flexibility, just being gentle with yourself and with your partner.

 Then I would get really, really sad when it wasn’t.
 Once my period would come in, it was a really big emotional roller coaster.
-I think doing some things to protect your mental health, like unfollowing or muting accounts that are pregnant, if that’s making you really sad.
-I’ve seen so many pregnancy announcements in the time that we’ve been trying to conceive, if you’re unfollowing someone or saying no to a baby shower, or any of those things that are going to protect your mental health, I think you need to do them.
+I think doing some things to protect your mental health, like unfollowing or muting accounts [of people] who are pregnant, if that’s making you really sad.
+I’ve seen so many pregnancy announcements in the time that we’ve been trying to conceive.
+If you’re unfollowing someone saying no to a baby shower, or any of those things that are going to protect your mental health, I think you need to do them.